alexc-MSFT/copilot-agent-directory/README.md

 # Copilot Agents Directory

 This repository contains a list of all 1P and 3P Copilot agents found in the Agent Store.

-Details of the agents can be found in [Copilot Agents](/CopilotAgents.txt)